 Many of us are accustomed to seeing people all day every day — from the office to the grocery store and our kids' soccer games.

 Without that human connection, it's even more vital for us to find ways to relate.

 As a business owner, you can help by asking your followers questions like "What's your hidden gem binge show?" or "What's your favorite version of self-care?" and answering questions when they have them.

-Participate and be part of the conversation — you might make some new friends.
+Participate and be part of the conversation — you might make some new friends and lifelong customers.